Leniolabs/promptwizard/README.md

             output: 'Answer1'
             -input: 'Test2'
             output: 'Answer2'
-        And in case the method is function_calling:
+        In case the method is function_calling:
             -input: 'Test1'
             output1: 'name_function'
             output2: 'variable'
             -input: 'Test2'
             output1: 'name_function'
-            output2: 'variable'"""
+            output2: 'variable'
+        If you choose code_generation:
+            - input: 'Test1'
+            arguments: (arg1,) in case there is only one argument, (arg1, arg2,...) in case there are more than one argument.
+            output: res
+        and finally if you choose json_validation:
+            - input: 'Test1'
+            output: json_output"""

     description: """Here is the description of the type of task that summarizes the test cases.
 You only have to use this field if you are going to use the 'Elo' method"""
     method: """Here, you select the evaluation method for your prompts.
-You must choose between 'Elo', 'Classification', 'Equals', 'Includes' and 'function_calling'."""
+You must choose between 'Elo', 'Classification', 'Equals', 'Includes', 'function_calling', 'code_generation' and 'json_validation'."""

     model:
         name: """The name of the GPT model you will use to evaluate the prompts."""
         temperature: """The temperature of the GPT model you will use to evaluate the prompts."""
         max_tokens: """The maximum number of tokens you will allow the GPT model to use to generate the response to the test."""

-    functions: """This field must only be filled out in case the 'function_calling.functionCalling' method is intended to be used.
+    functions: """This field must only be filled out in case the 'function_calling' method is intended to be used.
     If another method is used, it must not be filled out.
 The structure is a JSON object.
 Let's break down the different components:

             - Function Name (name): This is the identifier used to refer to this function within the context of your code.